Jumio/mobile-sdk-ios/docs/integration_id-verification-fastfill.md

 Use the tab __Customize SDK__ to check out all the screens and adapt the look & feel of the SDK to your needs.

 The __Objective-C Code__ or __Swift Code__ tab to visualizes all the colors that can be customized.
 As visualized in the code there, the SDK can be customized to fit your application's look and feel via the UIAppearance pattern.
 Just add the automatically generated code from the Surface tool to your XCode project.
 Check out our [sample project](../sample/SampleSwift/NetverifyCustomUIViewController.swift) on how to use it.

+### Tutorial
+[Customizing appearance (Video):](https://share.vidyard.com/watch/3e7zjQ64gVpQ8Tw6KKQGMj) How to customize the look and feel of your application using the Jumio Surface tool

 ### Customize Look and Feel
 Customizable aspects include: